 I started my writing career as a travel writer, researching and writing seven travel books about the attractions, sites, and history along the backroads of Alberta, British Columbia, the Yukon, and Alaska.
 While working on them I realized what a beautiful country I live in.
 Since then I have switched to writing fiction but I still love to travel.
-2017 was Canada’s 150th birthday and to celebrate it my husband and I travelled in a motorhome from our home on Vancouver Island on the Pacific Ocean to Newfoundland on the Atlantic Ocean.
+2017 was Canada’s 150th birthday and to celebrate it my husband, Mike, and I travelled in a motorhome from our home on Vancouver Island on the Pacific Ocean to Newfoundland on the Atlantic Ocean.
 The round trip took us nine weeks and we were only able to see about half of the sites and attractions along the roads.

 Today I’d like to describe our stop at the Bay of Fundy situated between the provinces of New Brunswick and Nova Scotia.
 The Bay has the highest tides in the world and was formally designated one of North America’s seven wonders of nature in February, 2014.
 (The others are Niagara Falls, Grand Canyon, Yellowstone National Park, Mount McKinley, the Everglades, and Yosemite National Park).

 From Moncton, NB, we drove south on Route 114 to Hopewell Cape and the Hopewell Rocks arriving in the afternoon.
 It was low tide so after we paid, Mike accepted the cart ride offered while I decided to walk the trail to the Rocks.
 I arrived at a viewpoint overlooking the ocean floor and the reddish rock structures.
 Mike and I took the stairway down to the floor and wandered out among the tall formations.
 The ground was surprisingly solid with a few muddy areas.